-Magliano, Dianna J., Cameron, Adrian, Shaw, Jonathan E. and Zimmet, Paul Z. 2008, Epidemiology of metabolic syndrome, in The epidemiology of diabetes mellitus, Wiley-Blackwell, Chichester, England, pp.31-55.
+Magliano, Dianna J., Cameron, Adrian, Shaw, Jonathan E. and Zimmet, Paul Z. 2008, Epidemiology of metabolic syndrome.
+In Eko'e, Jean Marie, Rewers, Marian, Williams, Rhys and Zimmet, Paul (ed), The epidemiology of diabetes mellitus, Wiley-Blackwell, Chichester, England, pp.31-55.

 Metabolic syndrome (MetS), also previously known by a variety of other names, including insulin resistance syndrome and the deadly quartet, is characterized by clustering of abdominal (visceral and retroperitoneal) obesity and other cardiovascular risk factors, including impaired glucose regulation, raised triglycerides, decreased high-density lipoprotein cholesterol (HDL-C), elevated blood pressure (BP).

 Associated with increased risk of both type 2 diabetes and cardiovascular disease (CVD), MetS is believed to be a contributor to the modern-day epidemics of diabetes and CVD and has become a major public health challenge around the world [I].
 Currently, there are five different sets of criteria which have been developed to characterize the syndrome.
 These definitions differ in the components included and the cut-points used for each component.
 The prevalence of MetS in the westernized world is significant (10-50%) and believed to be increasing over time.
 The pathophysiology of the syndrome is unclear, but it is thought that obesity and/or insulin resistance are key underlying components.
 Genetics, lifestyle and environment factors are also important causes of MetS.